-In the current study, more girls than boys displayed eating behaviors that more closely mirrored those recommended by national and international nutritional guidelines $\frac{[14][27][28]}{[28]}$.
-These gender discrepancies may be explained by women's higher health consciousness $\frac{[29]}{[29]}$.
+In the current study, more girls than boys displayed eating behaviors that more closely mirrored those recommended by national and international nutritional guidelines [14][27][28].
+These gender discrepancies may be explained by women's higher health consciousness [29].
 Concerning food security, females received a considerably higher mean score (7.2) than males (5.1), which suggests that females experience greater food insecurity than men.
 This might be explained by the fact that men are less concerned with their nutritional demands than women are.
-Waweru $\frac{[30]}{[30]}$ asserts that female adolescents may be more concerned with weight-controlling behaviors than male adolescents.
+Waweru [30] asserts that female adolescents may be more concerned with weight-controlling behaviors than male adolescents.

-The average age of the respondents was 16.1 years, ranging from 13 years old to 23 years old.
-According to Elhassan et $\frac{[31]}{}$, this stage of life has the highest nutritional requirements.
-To guarantee optimal health and physical growth, it is therefore important to monitor the consumption of necessary minerals and ns = not significant (p>0.05); = significant (p<0.05)
+The average age of the responders was 16.1 years, ranging from 13 years old to 23 years old.
+According to Elhassan et $[\underline{31}]$, this stage of life has the highest nutritional requirements.
+To guarantee optimal health and physical growth, it is therefore important to monitor the consumption of necessary minerals and energy.

-energy.
 Age and dietary diversity had a statistically significant and favorable connection (p 0.05).
 This implies that advances in nutritional diversity are related to increasing age or perhaps to growth and maturity.
-According to Health Behaviour in School-aged Children (HBSC), age differences may be partially related to children being more independent in their food selection as they become older [32].
+According to Health Behaviour in School-aged Children (HBSC), age differences may be partially related to children being more independent in their food selection as they become older $[\underline{32}]$.

-The students' parents were mostly independent workers.
+The student's parents were mostly independent workers.
 These parents primarily engage in minor trading and subsistence farming.
 In the Northern region, farming is primarily done once a year, during the rainy season.
 Due to the likelihood that most parents won't be able to purchase food for their families during the off-cropping season, this may result in financial hardships and food insecurity at the household level.
-High- and middle-income households are anticipated to generally have a lot more opportunities to buy healthful foods than low-income families [111].
+High- and middle-income households are anticipated to generally have a lot more opportunities to buy healthful foods than low-income families ^[11].
 The ANOVA results, which showed that students with employed parents had higher levels of dietary diversity and household food security than students with unemployed parents, confirmed this.

 Once more, it became clear that the majority of respondents (61.3%) came from larger families with seven (7) or more individuals.
-A larger household in Ghana suggests that more money is required to provide for basic needs and boost livelihoods [33].
+A larger household in Ghana suggests that more money is required to provide for basic needs and boost livelihoods ^[33].
 This suggests that parents may care more about providing basic foods and more starchy foods than they do about providing veggies and fruits.
 It was discovered that smaller homes with 1-3 persons are more likely to have access to food (mean value of 4.6) than bigger households with 10+ members (mean value of 6.4).
-Asikhia [34] emphasized that large families are less attentive to their children's needs, which causes problems for the kids.
+Asikhia ^[34] emphasized that large families are less attentive to their children's needs, which causes problems for the kids.